 Figure~\ref{fig_jpsi_PDF1} shows the new fit to the data for $x_F$-differential data and ratios using the SMRS pion PDFs.
 The newly-determined LDMEs parameters are shown in Table~\ref{tab:LDME_PDF}.
 Except for the $J/\psi$ data of WA11, the new NRQCD fit provides a reasonably good description of data for both pion and proton beams.
-Table~\ref{tab:LDME_PDF} shows that for all four pion PDFs and for nearly all data sets the individual $\chi^2/\text{ndp}$ are significantly improved.
-Similar figures for GRV, JAM and xFitter are available in the supplemental material~\cite{Supplement}.
+Table~\ref{tab:LDME_PDF} shows that for all four pion PDFs and for nearly all datasets the individual $\chi^2/\text{ndp}$ are significantly improved.
+The displayed yellow uncertainty bands result from the scale and charm mass variations of charm quark mass $m_c$ of 1.4 and 1.6 GeV/$c^2$ at $\mu_F = \mu_R = 2 m_c$, and $\mu_F = \mu_R =$ = 1 and 4 $m_c$ at $m_c$ = 1.5 GeV/$c^2$.
+The uncertainty is evaluated by the square root of the sum of squares of the cross section difference due to the individual variation.
+The corresponding LDMEs are obtained from a new global fit for each configuration.
+The uncertainty bands are relatively small and do not introduce an essential change in the quality of data description.
+The systematic studies are further discussed in Sec.~\ref{sec:systematic}.
+Similar figures for GRV, JAM and xFitter are available in the Supplemental Material~\cite{Supplement}.